kidGodzilla/node-waitlist/README.md

-Manage standing in queue for consumers of resources.
+Manage consumers standing in queue for resources.